Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 ### 4. Bugs & Problems

-The one major problem I encountered with the website was that the parallax effect doesn't work on mobile and tablet devices.
+A major problem I encountered with the website was that the parallax effect doesn't work on mobile and tablet devices.
 To resolve the issue I tried the following:
 * Uploading small and medium-sized background images and creating separate media queries for each breakpoint (without parallax effect) as advised [here](https://web.dev/optimize-css-background-images-with-media-queries/)
 * Removing the parallax effect and adding the background image to a container as done in the [CI tutorial](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/4b3b1b062b01424997c8fd052e177b8e/?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40sequential%2Bblock%404b3b1b062b01424997c8fd052e177b8e)

 *However, none of my attempts worked and due to time restrictions I decided to revert back to the original parallax effect & tackle it sometime in the future.*

+* Another bug that I came across is that the carousel in the Reviews Section jumps slightly when sliding.
+I hope to resolve this in the future.

 ### 5. Sidenotes:

-* Currently the form is not functional, so testing was only done to make sure that input messages are triggered if a user tries to "submit" the form without filling out a required field or checking the required boxes
+* Currently the form is not functional, so testing was only done to make sure that input messages are triggered when a user tries to "submit" the form without filling out a required field or checking the required boxes.

 ---

 <span id="deployment"></span>
 ## Deployment :rocket:

+* This website is stored in a repository on [Github](https://github.com/ZahraSadiq/Milestone1-StreetFoodiesTour.git)
+    * It was developed on GitPod, with changes regularly pushed to GitHub's repository using one main master branch.
+    * Both the deployed and developed versions of this website are identical.

 This site is hosted on GitHub Pages.

-You can view the live site [here](https://zahrasadiq.github.io/Milestone1-StreetFoodiesTour/)
+You can view the live site [here](https://zahrasadiq.github.io/Milestone1-StreetFoodiesTour/) The url for the site is: https://zahrasadiq.github.io/Milestone1-StreetFoodiesTour/

 ---
 <span id="credits"></span>